rusefi/rusefi_documentation/Hardware/Hardware.md

 A: Building a full, brand new rusEFI board from scratch is probably an exercise in insanity.
 We already have too many different hardware configurations, and are running a bit thin to support it all.
 Please consider basing your P&P design on Hellen, Proteus, or microRusEfi - either as an adapter board, or at least as a custom PCB with shared schematics.

+Q: What EDA are you guys using for your open source hardware?

+A: rusEFI preference at the moment is KiCad 5.
+A few legacy pieces are still using KiCad 4.
+While many EDAs have many cool features KiCad gives rusEFI uniformity and consistency.

 See also https://rusefi.com/wiki/index.php?title=Hardware:Boards_Comparison

 See also https://github.com/rusefi/rusefi/tree/master/hardware